 Don’t force them to talk about it

 Once you’ve informed a child or teen about the death, don’t attempt to ask them a lot of questions or make them discuss their feelings if you can see that they really don’t want to.
 Talking about feelings doesn’t come naturally to most kids – many will prefer to process their reactions through art, play, or writing.
+Periodically let them know you’re available to listen or answer questions if anything comes up, and then let it go.

 Be ready for a range of feelings – or for no outward experience at all